chuanqixu/anki-quick-ai/README.md

 1. Prompt Name: A name for this prompt configuration.
 2. Default Browse Query: Query used to search for notes.
 The query grammar is the same as Anki browse, which can be found in the [official manual](https://docs.ankiweb.net/searching.html).
-3. Note Field Configuration: Only note values with specified field will be selected.
+3. Note Field Configuration: Only note values with the specified fields will be selected.
 "Other Note Type" will be used for unspecified note types.
 4. Prompt: A list of prompts that will be sent to OpenAI.
 In the prompt, you can use custom placeholders, which are sandwiched with `#`, e.x., `#language#`.
 Placeholders will be replaced before sending to OpenAI.
 It is designed for you to quickly change the prompt.
    1. `#field_value#`: **This is a keyword**.
 This will be replaced with a list of strings, which are values of the `note_field` in notes searched by `query`.
    2. `#response#`: **This is a keyword**.
 This will be replaced with the previous response from OpenAI.